symbol/symbol-sdk-typescript-javascript/README.md

 ## Important Notes

+The upgrade to this SDK's [version v0.12.0](https://github.com/nemtech/nem2-sdk-typescript-javascript/releases/tag/v0.12.0) is mandatory for **dragon compatibility**.

+[version v0.11.6](https://github.com/nemtech/nem2-sdk-typescript-javascript/releases/tag/v0.11.6) is the latest locked version for **cow compatibility**.

 Due to a network upgrade with [catapult-server@cow](https://github.com/nemtech/catapult-server/releases/tag/v0.3.0.2) version, **transactions from Alpaca&Bison are not compatible anymore**.

-The upgrade to this SDK's [version v0.11.5](https://github.com/nemtech/nem2-sdk-typescript-javascript/releases/tag/v0.11.5) is mandatory for **cow compatibility**.

 Other versions like [version v0.10.1-beta](https://github.com/nemtech/nem2-sdk-typescript-javascript/releases/tag/v0.10.1-beta) can be used for **bison** network version.